geosolutions-it/MapStore2/docs/developer-guide/local-config.md

 ],
   ```
 If you are building your own app, you can choose to create your custom modes or force one of them by passing the `mode` parameter in the query string.

+For adding a new locale or configuring currently supported locales, go check [this](internationalization) out.

 For configuring plugins, see the [Configuring Plugins Section](plugins-documentation) and the [plugin reference page](./api/plugins)